NimaFathi/posepred/README.md

 # Preprocessing

-We need to create clean static file to enhance dataloader and speed-up other parts.
+We need to create clean static files to enhance dataloader and speed-up other parts.
 To fulfill mentioned purpose, put the data in DATASET_PATH and run preprocessing api called `preprocess.py` like below:

 Example: